Nanluoguxiang (South Luogu Lane)

 Guo Ke Dining Hall at No.108 – serving tasty pizza and Nepal-style drinks.

-And there are many more various restaurants providing Russian, Italian and Indian style delicacies.
+And there are many more various restaurants in Nanluoguxiang providing Russian, Italian and Indian style delicacies.
 Strolling in the lane, experiencing the cultural atmosphere of a combination of Chinese and Western elements, you will enjoy a big feast for your eyes, stomach and mind in the meantime.

 When to Visit